Authored by a Symantec employee

 In addition to vetting your router, you should carefully research each smart device you are considering adding to your connected home.
 What are the privacy policies?
 Will the provider store your data or sell it to a third party?
 How are updates enabled?
 Implement these best practices as you expand your smart home ecosystem:

-6. Use a strong encryption method (such as WPA2) when setting up Wi-Fi network access.
+- Use a strong encryption method when setting up Wi-Fi network access, like WPA2.

 The future of connected home security